HWeber-tech/emp_proving_ground_v1/docs/technical_debt_assessment.md

      compliance risk.
    - *Immediate actions*: design a deterministic risk API, implement enforcement for each `RiskConfig` field, document escalation/override flows, and cover the logic with unit/integration tests.
+TradingManager now instantiates a shared risk policy that applies `RiskConfig` thresholds to every trade, enriches gateway decisions with policy metadata, streams `telemetry.risk.policy` events with Markdown summaries, and ships with regression tests covering exposure caps, research-mode relaxations, and integration via the risk gateway and runtime surfaces.

 4. **Namespace drift and failing validation.** Public exports such as `src/core/__init__.py` advertise helpers like `get_risk_manager` that do not